MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-network-topology.md

     :::image type="content" source="./media/application-proxy-network-topology/geo-routing.png" alt-text="Configure a new connector group." lightbox="./media/application-proxy-network-topology/geo-routing.png":::

 1. Once the new connector group is created, you can select which connectors to assign to this connector group.
    - You can only move connectors to your connector group if it is in a connector group using the default region.
-The best approach is to always start with your connectors placed in the “Default group” and then move it to the appropriate connector group.
+The best approach is to always start with your connector placed in the “Default group” and then move it to the appropriate connector group.
    - You can only change the region of a connector group if there are **no** connectors assigned to it or apps assigned to it.
 1. Next assign the connector group to your applications.
-When accessing the apps, traffic should now go to the application proxy cloud service in the region the connector group is optimized for.
+When a user accesses the app, traffic goes to the application proxy cloud service in the region the connector group is optimized for.

 ## Considerations for reducing latency